-- 17.1 A tender other than the lowest tender if payment is to be made by the Council or the highest tender if payment is to be received by the Council, or the tender which in the opinion of the Responsible Officer is the most economically advantageous to the Council (having regard to price, quality and technical considerations) shall be accepted at the discretion of the Responsible Officer after consultation with Council Leadership Team, Chief Financial Officer and/or Solicitor to the Council and Monitoring Officer, Line Manager as appropriate. - 17.2 Acceptance must be subject to: - satisfactory financial and other enquiries being concluded by the Chief Financial Officer - checking of the tender or quotation and related documents - provision and execution of a bond, parent company guarantee and/or other security where required - appropriate and sufficient insurance cover being obtained where required which must be verified before works commence by production of the original policy or policies to the Responsible Officer - completion of a formal contract document where required - fulfilment of any other requirement of the Council's Financial Procedure Rules. - 17.3 No Contract may be awarded unless the expenditure involved has been included in approved estimates or in capital or revenue accounts or has been otherwise approved by or on behalf of the Council. - 17.4 The only exception permitted under this Procedure Rule is where works/supplies/services are ordered on grounds of extreme urgency (e.g. responding to a civil emergency).
-The Responsible Officer should consult with the Chief Financial Officer and appraise him/her of the position so that as soon as practicable arrangements can be made to report the matter to Council or the relevant Committee. - 17.5 The Responsible Officer shall ensure compliance with OJEU requirements for the publication of Contract Award Notices and ensure copies are held on the Contract File. - 17.6 Following acceptance of a tender the Responsible Officer will carry out the following tasks: - (a) within 14 days of deciding which tender to accept, provide a written explanation to each of the unsuccessful tenderers as to why their tenders were not accepted by the Council; and - (b) within 5 days of deciding which tender to accept, to inform the successful tenderer that the tender has been accepted by the Council subject to CPR 17.2 above - (c) Ensure full compliance with the EU requirements if appropriate, in respect of the stand still process for award of contracts - 17.7 The Responsible Officer must ensure that copies of Appraisals of all submitted Tenders (whether accepted or not) are retained in the relevant Project file
+- 17.1 A tender other than the lowest tender if payment is to be made by the Council or the highest tender if payment is to be received by the Council, or the tender which in the opinion of the Responsible Officer is the most economically advantageous to the Council (having regard to price, quality and technical considerations) shall be accepted at the discretion of the Responsible Officer after consultation with Council Leadership Team, Chief Financial Officer and/or Solicitor to the Council and Monitoring Officer, Line Manager as appropriate. - 17.2 Acceptance must be subject to: - satisfactory financial and other enquiries being concluded by the Chief Financial Officer - checking of the tender or quotation and related documents - provision and execution of a bond, parent company guarantee and/or other security where required - appropriate and sufficient insurance cover being obtained where required which must be verified before works commence by production of the original policy or policies to the Responsible Officer - completion of a formal contract document where required - fulfilment of any other requirement of the Council's Financial Procedure Rules. - 17.3 A credit check will be conducted on all provisionally successful suppliers following a procurement process where the total value of the purchase is greater than £25,000.
+The credit check will be completed using a reputable, registered credit reference agency.
+It should be stated in all tenders that CDC reserves the right to conduct credit checks and/or other financial investigations to assess the economic and financial standing of bidders.
+Credit checks should be conducted before the award decision is communicated to the suppliers.
+The request for credit checks to be conducted should be sent to the finance department, together with the total value of the procurement, and the full company name and company registration number for all provisionally successful suppliers. - 17.4 No Contract may be awarded unless the expenditure involved has been included in approved estimates or in capital or revenue accounts or has been otherwise approved by or on behalf of the Council.

+- 17.5 The only exception permitted under this Procedure Rule is where works/supplies/services are ordered on grounds of extreme urgency (e.g. responding to a civil emergency).
+The Responsible Officer should consult with the Chief Financial Officer and appraise him/her of the position so that as soon as practicable arrangements can be made to report the matter to Council or the relevant Committee. - 17.6 The Responsible Officer shall ensure compliance with OJEU requirements for the publication of Contract Award Notices and ensure copies are held on the Contract File. - 17.7 Following acceptance of a tender the Responsible Officer will carry out the following tasks: - (a) within 14 days of deciding which tender to accept, provide a written explanation to each of the unsuccessful tenderers as to why their tenders were not accepted by the Council; and - (b) within 5 days of deciding which tender to accept, to inform the successful tenderer that the tender has been accepted by the Council subject to CPR 17.2 above - (c) Ensure full compliance with the EU requirements if appropriate, in respect of the stand still process for award of contracts - 17.8 The Responsible Officer must ensure that copies of Appraisals of all submitted Tenders (whether accepted or not) are retained in the relevant Project file and uploaded to the Council's eProcurement system.